The Montana Lottery announced The Short Shop of Miles City as the 2014 Retailer of the Year.

 To be eligible for the award, a retailer must be nominated by its Lottery sales representative.
 Even though The Short Stop won this award in 2008, their constant support of the Lottery drove Kim Smarsh to nominate them again.
 Smarsh, sales rep for the region covering Miles City, said she nominated The Short Stop for its enthusiasm and dedication.

 "I would love to video them selling Lottery tickets to their loyal customers.
 They have so much fun!" said Smarsh.
 "They are the number one retailer in the state," she added.

 Previous winners of the Harper award are:

 1999 - Friendly's East, Helena

 2001 - Ranch Hand, Eureka

 2006 - Schulte's 38th St. Store, Great Falls

 The Montana Lottery was created by referendum in 1986.
-Since then, it has paid over $483 million in prizes and returned approximately $217 million to the State of Montana.
+Since then, it has paid more than $483 million in prizes and returned more than $217 million to the State of Montana.